Pay-to-Play Alert: Europe Books / Europa Edizioni / Vertigo Publishing House / Gruppo Albatros Il Filo

 Self-purchase requirements are a common way for vanity publishers to dodge the vanity label.
 It’s not an upfront fee, it’s just you buying your own books!
 But whether you pay upfront or after the fact, the bottom line is that you must give your publisher cash in order to be published.

 Far from being “co-productions”–which imply that the publisher is investing something of value–pay-to-play publishing offers are usually carefully calculated to cover not just the entire expense of publishing your book, but the publisher’s overhead and profit as well.
-And a publisher that has made a profit before the book is even released is unlikely to be highly motivated to cut into that by providing high-quality editing, design (you can judge the quality of EB’s book covers here), distribution, or marketing (EB’s promised marketing, detailed in its contract, focuses on cheap and not-very-useful methods like website listings, press releases, and email blasts).
+And a publisher that has made a profit before the book is even released is unlikely to be highly motivated to cut into that by providing high-quality editing, design (you can judge the quality of EB’s book covers here), distribution, or marketing (EB’s promised marketing, detailed in its contract, focuses on cheap-to-provide and not-very-useful methods like website listings, press releases, and email blasts).

 Other EB contract lowlights: 10% net royalties on electronic editions, sales reports just once a year and only on request, a two-year contract term with no possibility of renewal, and the ability of the author to cancel at any time.
 While that might sound good, the latter two provisions emphasize that it’s all about the (upfront) money: once the writer has paid in full, EB has received its profit, and any sales are gravy.
 It thus has no need for an extended claim on the books themselves.